xdp-project/bpf-examples/pping/README.md

   programs by setting a "global variable" (stored in the programs .rodata section).
 - `pping_kern_tc.c`: The BPF program that's loaded on tc egress egress.
 Parses incoming packets for identifiers.
-If and identifier is found it checks and updates the `flow_state` map.
+If an identifier is found it checks and updates the `flow_state` map.
 If the sampling strategy allows it, a timestamp for the packet is created in the `ts_start` map.
-- `pping_kern_xdp.c`: The BPF program that is loaded XDP ingress.
+- `pping_kern_xdp.c`: The BPF program that is loaded on XDP ingress.
 Parses incoming packets for identifiers.
-If a identifier is found, it looks up the `ts_start` map for a matching identifier on the reverse flow (to match source/dest on egress).
-If a match is found, it calculates and RTT from the stored timestamp and then deletes the entry.
+If an identifier is found, it looks up the `ts_start` map for a matching identifier on the reverse flow (to match source/dest on egress).
+If a match is found, it calculates the RTT from the stored timestamp and then deletes the entry.
 The calculated RTT (together with the flow-tuple) is pushed to the perf-buffer `rtt_events`.
 - `bpf_egress_loader.sh`: A shell script that's used by `pping.c` to setup a